Additional Important Safety Information

 Neuroleptic Malignant Syndrome (NMS)

-NMS, a potentially fatal symptom complex, has been reported with administration of antipsychotic drugs, including clozapine.
+NMS, a potentially fatal symptom complex, has been reported with administration of antipsychotic drugs, including VERSACLOZ.
 Clinical manifestations of NMS include hyperpyrexia, muscle rigidity, altered mental status, and autonomic instability (irregular pulse or blood pressure, tachycardia, diaphoresis, and cardiac dysrhythmias).
 Additional signs may include elevated creatine phosphokinase, myoglobinuria, rhabdomyolysis, and acute renal failure.
-Management should include immediate discontinuation of antipsychotics and other drugs not essential to concurrent therapy, intensive symptomatic treatment and medical monitoring, and treatment of comorbidities, including agranulocytosis, infection, heat stroke, primary CNS pathology, central anticholinergic toxicity, extrapyramidal symptoms, and drug fever.
+Management should include immediate discontinuation of antipsychotics and other drugs not essential to concurrent therapy, intensive symptomatic treatment and medical monitoring, and treatment of comorbidities, including severe neutropenia, infection, heat stroke, primary CNS pathology, central anticholinergic toxicity, extrapyramidal symptoms, and drug fever.
 If a patient requires antipsychotic therapy after recovery from NMS, monitor closely.
 NMS can reoccur.

 Hepatotoxicity